I've been remiss in posting about Nikki Stafford's imminent Great Buffy Rewatch.

 adult fiction, nor is the best of such fiction restricted to that nominal target audience.

-I'll stack Mike Mignola's body of work up against any other in the comics medium.
-Which isn't an intentional pun, honestly, but as it turns out this post exists to sing the praises of a delightfully weird fugue composed by the Hellboy creator called The Amazing Screw-On Head.
+I'm always excited by additions to Hellboy creator Mike Mignola's body of work.
+And while that wasn't meant as a pun, honestly, this post exists to sing the praises of a delightfully weird fugue he's composed known as The Amazing Screw-On Head.
 It began life several years ago as a one-shot comic book; now, finally, its titular story has been reissued with like material by Dark Horse in a $17.99 hardcover [ISBN 978-1-59582-501-8].

 For a long time, I despaired of ever seeing such a collection or, indeed, much "like material" at all despite the (very) occasional Mignola efforts along similar lines in terms of tone if not detail.